neulab/newlang-tech/speech-synthesis/README.md

 # Building A Speech Synthesizer for New Languages

-Speech synthesis is the task of generating speech from text.
+Speech synthesis (Text-to-Speech) is the task of generating speech from text.
 It is useful if you want to build a speech interface.
 For a speech synthesizer, voice recordings from one person is usually required for consistency and natural sounding output.

 ## 1. Collecting Data